unitedstates/citation/README.md

 	}]

-### Current Status

-Version 0.1.1, available in npm.

-Under active development.
-Currently just uses simple pattern matching, for self-contained citations only.

 ### Real world examples

 You can see Citation.js in action in the Sunlight Foundation's government search and alert service, [Scout](http://scout.sunlightfoundation.com).

 For example, a search for ["5 usc 552"](https://scout.sunlightfoundation.com/search/federal_bills/5%20usc%20552) or ["section 601 of title 5"](https://scout.sunlightfoundation.com/search/federal_bills/section%20601%20of%20title%205) will return results matching multiple formats and subsections, with highlighted excerpts.

-To accomplish this, bills and regulations are pre-processed in regular batches by a Ruby script that [submits their text](https://github.com/sunlightlabs/realtimecongress/blob/master/tasks/utils.rb#L17) to an instance of [citation-api](https://github.com/sunlightlabs/citation-api) and stores the extracted citations and excerpts, which are then exposed via API.
+To accomplish this, bills and regulations are pre-processed in regular batches by a Ruby script that [submits their text](https://github.com/sunlightlabs/realtimecongress/blob/master/tasks/utils.rb#L17) to the included Citation.js API and stores the extracted citations and excerpts, which are then exposed via API.

-### TODO

-* Many more US Code citation formats.
-* More citation types: US bills, slip laws, Code of Federal Regulations.

 ## HTTP API